ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/streamline-cli.md

     * The `-A` option provides the command-line for the user application.
 This option must be the last option provided to `sl-record` because all subsequent arguments are passed to the user application.

+      * Your application should be a release build, but needs to include symbol information.
+Build your application with the `-g` option to include symbol information.
+Arm recommends that you disable link-time-optimization to make the profile easier to understand.

+      * If you are using the `workflow_topdown_basic option`, ensure that your application workload is at least 20 seconds long, in order to give the core time to capture all of the metrics needed.
+This time increases linearly as you add more metrics to capture.

     * Optionally, to enable SPE, add the `-X workflow_spe` option.
 Enabling SPE significantly increases the amount of data captured and the `sl-analyze` processing time, so only use this option if you need this data.

     {{% notice %}}